anjackson/sliver/README.md

 Create a list of URLs you want to archive.

-For crawls from web archives, you can use the `sliver lookup` command for this.
+For crawls from web archives, you can use the `sliver lookup` command for this, and then edit the file down so it's just URLs.

 ### Fetch the URLs

-Run `sliver fetch` to run the screen-shotting process via the archiving proxy.
+Run `sliver fetch` to run the screenshotting process via the archiving proxy (running on port 8080, so that port needs to be free).

 ```sh
 uvx sliver fetch urls.txt
 ```
-(running on port 8080)

-During this process, the archives and screenshots are collected in subfolders of a local directory called  `./collections/mementos/`
+Alternatively, you can fetch records from a web archive, specifying a target timestamp for the records that should be retrieved:

 ```sh
 uvx sliver fetch --source ia --timestamp 20050101000000 urls.txt
 ```

-The archive gets updated...
+During this process, the archives and screenshots are collected in subfolders of a local directory called  `./collections/mementos/`

+If you re-run the command, and new resources will be fetched and added to a new WARC file.
 Check the screenshots you have produced to see if they are good enough.
 Re-run `sliver fetch` if needed.

 ### Use the proxy to add to your archive